- Online Shopping Statistics – Do the Numbers Count?

 25. Customer care & Support information

 Both Customer Service and Customer Care Teams are critical to the customer experience that your business delivers.
-They both use similar email, chat, and phone tools to communicate with each other and enable people to reach out if they feel like it.
+They both use similar to email, chat, and phone tools to communicate with each other and enable people to reach out if they feel like it.

 26. Social media buttons